Skip to Content

 Delicious soup at Bors GasztroBar, a modern Eastern European street food restaurant in District VII, Budapest

 This is the French Lady, one of Bors GasztroBar’s signature baguette sandwiches.
 It’s made with chicken breast, raspberry onion jam, and edamer cheese.
-Like the soup, it was absolutely delicious and perhaps the single best dish we had in Budapest.
+Like the soup, it was absolutely delicious and perhaps the single best dish we had on our first trip to Budapest.

 It seems that everything they serve is delicious, but these grilled baguette sandwiches are Bors GasztroBar’s bread and butter.
 You can get them in half or full portions.